-We maintain five contributory defined benefit pension plans in the United Kingdom (U.K.), Ireland and the Netherlands to provide retirement benefits to eligible employees.
-With the 2011 acquisition of King Sturge we acquired another defined benefit plan in the United Kingdom.
+We maintain five contributory defined benefit pension plans in the United Kingdom, Ireland and Holland to provide retirement benefits to eligible employees.
 It is our policy to fund the minimum annual contributions required by applicable regulations.
 We use a December 31 measurement date for our plans.

-Net periodic pension cost for the years ended December 31, 2012, 2011 and 2010 consisted of the following (\$ in thousands):
+Net periodic pension cost for the years ended December 31, 2013, 2012 and 2011 consisted of the following (\$ in thousands):